OpenNTF/generate-domino-update-site/README.md

 - `dest` is where you want to save it to.
 For the Extension Library, this was historically "C:\UpdateSite", but it can be anywhere
 - `flattenEmbeds` will look for embedded JARs named with Bundle-ClassPath and expand their contents out into the main bundle

+Note: the `flattenEmbeds` option strips signature files and makes no attempt to merge conflicts between same-named files.
+Accordingly, the result bundles may not behave the same way as their original versions.

 ### Programmatic Use

 To incorporate the tool into another program, create a new object of class `org.openntf.p2.domino.updatesite.tasks.GenerateUpdateSiteTask` with the same parameters as via the command line and execute its `run` method (or provide it to any executor that can take a `Runnable`).